SchnellAmeise/programpython/README.md

 # random.dice.count.py
 * In this file with random module I analyze the frequence of random generator in python, with a simulation from a dice.

+# word.count.from.text.py
+* Take a text file and create another text file with the most word in the original text, excluding a few words.